dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

 ## Scenarios
 Tracing is used with service invocaton and pub/sub APIs.
 You can flow trace context between services that uses these APIs.

-There are two scenarios where you need to understand for how tracing is used:
+There are two scenarios for how tracing is used:
  1. Dapr generates the trace context and you propagate the trace context to another service.
  2. You generate the trace context and Dapr propagates the trace context to a service.